cyberdyne-ventures/dune/README.md

 - an ensemble notebook using pyod to do anomaly detection
 - a notebook using k-means to do anomaly detection
 - a notebook containing a proof of concept of a compression / de-duplication method for threat hunting in cloudtrail events
-- a sanatized cloudtrail dataset containing a few target outlier events, which these notebooks process by defaultGetting Started:
+- a sanitized cloudtrail dataset containing a few target outlier events, which these notebooks process by default

+Getting Started With Jupyter:

 1. Download and install Anaconda (https://www.anaconda.com/) or start a cloud instance
 2. Download the repo and unzip